 Content Types: What are Series, Grids, and Lists?

-This Instant TV Channel Help article applies primarily to Custom SDK Roku channels.
+This Instant TV Channel Help article applies primarily to Custom SDK Roku apps.

-Instant TV Channel provides several different Content Types to use when constructing your Roku channel.
+Instant TV Channel provides several different Content Types to use when constructing your Roku app.

 There are two broad categories of Content Types: Content Items and Lists.